omkarfadtare965/CodeChef/README.md

    - Security and privacy, when dealing with sensitive data.

 __Deployment patterns:__
-- ___1) New product:___ When launching a new product that hasn’t been offered before, a common pattern is to direct a small portion of traffic to the model, and then gradually increase it as confidence grows.
+- ___New product:___ When launching a new product that hasn’t been offered before, a common pattern is to direct a small portion of traffic to the model, and then gradually increase it as confidence grows.
 This reduces the risk of impacting a large number of users with an untested system.
 - For example, a company releases a new recommendation system.
 Initially, only 5% of users got recommendations from the new system.
 As the system proves reliable, traffic is gradually increased until all users are served by it.
-- ___2) Automate or Assist manual tasks:___ This pattern is useful when replacing or supporting a manual process with an algorithm.
+- ___Automate or Assist manual tasks:___ This pattern is useful when replacing or supporting a manual process with an algorithm.
 For example, if factory workers inspect smartphones for scratches, and you want to use machine learning to assist or replace human inspectors.
   - ___Shadow deployment:___ The machine learning algorithm "shadows" the human worker by running in parallel but doesn’t make any actual decisions.
 The output from the algorithm is compared with the human’s decisions to evaluate its performance.
   - For example, a factory inspector and an algorithm both check for scratches on phones, but only the human inspector's decision matters at first.
 Over time, the algorithm's performance is analyzed before it’s allowed to make real decisions.
   - ___Canary deployment:___ Once confident, you can let the algorithm start making decisions with a small percentage of traffic(e.g., 5%).
 This way, mistakes will only impact a small part of the system.
 As the model performs well, the traffic can be gradually increased.
   - For example, the algorithm starts inspecting only 5% of phones.
 If it performs well, this is increased to 50%, and eventually, all phones are inspected by the algorithm.
-- ___3) Replacing a previous machine learning system:___ When replacing an older machine learning system with a newer one, it’s common to gradually direct traffic to the new system while monitoring its performance.
+- ___Replacing a previous machine learning system:___ When replacing an older machine learning system with a newer one, it’s common to gradually direct traffic to the new system while monitoring its performance.
   - ___Blue-Green deployment:___ This involves running two versions of a system: an old version (Blue) and a new version (Green).
 At deployment, traffic is switched entirely from Blue to Green.
 If there’s an issue with the new system, you can quickly revert traffic back to the Blue version, ensuring minimal disruption.

 __Degree of automation:__
-- ___1) Human only:___ No automation is involved; all decisions are made entirely by humans.
+- ___Human only:___ No automation is involved; all decisions are made entirely by humans.
-- ___2) Shadow automation:___ Learning algorithms make predictions, but these are not applied in the actual process.
+- ___Shadow automation:___ Learning algorithms make predictions, but these are not applied in the actual process.
 For example, a system might predict factory machine failures but the predictions are not acted upon.
-- ___3) AI Assistance:___ In this stage, AI helps humans by providing insights or suggestions.
+- ___AI Assistance:___ In this stage, AI helps humans by providing insights or suggestions.
 For example, when inspecting a smartphone, an AI might highlight areas with scratches to guide the human inspector to those spots but the final decision is still made by the human.
-- ___4) Partial automation:___ In this case, the learning algorithm makes decisions when it is confident(e.g., determining if a product is defective or not).
+- ___Partial automation:___ In this case, the learning algorithm makes decisions when it is confident(e.g., determining if a product is defective or not).
 If the algorithm is unsure, the decision is referred to a human.
-- ___5) Full automation:___ The learning algorithm handles every decision without human intervention.
+- ___Full automation:___ The learning algorithm handles every decision without human intervention.
 - In many real-world deployments, we begin with Human-only decisions and gradually shift towards Full automation as confidence grows.
 The level of automation chosen depends on the performance of the AI and the use-case.
 For example, in healthcare, you might stop at partial automation where AI assists doctors rather than making all decisions.
 - AI Assistance and Partial Automation are both examples of "human-in-the-loop" systems, where humans remain involved in the decision-making process